News location:

 Australians lost $3.1 billion in 2022, after almost two-thirds of the population were exposed to a scam attempt.
 Photo: Porapak Pichodilok

-Legislation to establish a scam prevention framework will be introduced to federal parliament by the Albanese government on Thursday.
+Legislation to establish a scam prevention framework was introduced to federal parliament by the Albanese government on Thursday.

-Under the reforms, fines of up to $50 million could be metered out if “reasonable steps” were not taken by businesses to prevent, detect, disrupt, respond and report scams or attempted scams.
+Under the reforms, fines of up to $50 million could be meted out if “reasonable steps” were not taken by businesses to prevent, detect, disrupt, respond and report scams or attempted scams.

 The Australian Competition and Consumer Commission would be handed new powers to direct businesses to take “specific steps” to keep their customers safe from scammers and the Australian Financial Complaints Authority empowered to resolve consumer claims over scams across the sectors.